DragoniteSpam/GameMakerTutorialTutorial/README.md

 Has anybody done GameMaker with pesto yet?
 Probably not.
 There we go.

 As per guideline #2, don't do this unless your tutorial is actually about GameMaker and pesto, or you'll find yourself with a brand-new set of problems that you could have just avoided.
-This one's more about considerations for what kind of tutorial you want to make than it is about what to do afterwards.

 ### Closing Thoughts